wpswings/track-orders-for-woocommerce/README.txt

 == Description ==

-**KEEP YOUR CUSTOMERS INFORMED WITH REAL-TIME WOOCOMMERCE SHIPPING TRACKING AND ENGAGE THEIR MINDS AS THEY WAIT.
-ADD STAGES TO THE SHIPPING JOURNEY BASED ON YOUR FULFILLMENT PROCESS AND RENDER A COMPLETE ORDER TRACKING AND WOOCOMMERCE SHIPPING EXPERIENCE TO THE CUSTOMERS.**

-Track Orders for WooCommerce is the best WooCommerce shipping plugin you’ll ever need.
+Track Orders for WooCommerce is the best [**WooCommerce shipment tracking plugin**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.

-📦 [**Track Orders for WooCommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) goes beyond WooCommerce tracking.
+**📦 Track Orders for WooCommerce Pro goes beyond WooCommerce tracking.**

 It lets you optimize the custom WooCommerce shipping module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.

+Keep your customers updated with real-time woocommerce shipping tracking and grab their attention while they wait.
+Incorporate stages into the shipping journey that align with your fulfillment process to provide customers with a comprehensive order tracking and woocommerce shipping experience.

 [**Track Orders for WooCommerce Demo**](https://demo.wpswings.com/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-demo) | [**Track Orders Documentation**](https://docs.wpswings.com/track-orders-for-woocommerce/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-doc-free) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=contact-us)